advance100/doc_webpack/webpack-options.md

 Define free variables.
 The values will be inlined into the code.

-A key is a identifier or mutliple identifier joined with `.`.
+A key is a identifier or multiple identifier joined with `.`.
 If the value is a string it'll be used a code fragment.
 If the value isn't a string, it'll be stringified (including functions).

 If the value is an object all keys are defined the same way.